 The federal Truth in Lending Act specifies when and for how long a lender must establish a permanent escrow account, and Section 10 of the Real Estate Settlement Procedures Act

 Balance discrepancies often occur because property tax and insurance payments are based on estimates for the coming year.
 To prevent shortages that may result from inaccurate estimates, RESPA laws allow – but do not require – escrow account administrators to establish a minimum balance rule.
 Unless state laws differ, a cushion of one-sixth of the total annual bills for all escrow payments is the maximum allowed.
-According to the U.S. Department of Housing and Urban Development, this usually equates to about two months of escrow payments.
+In keeping with standards established by the U.S. Department of Housing and Urban Development, this usually equates to about two months of escrow payments.

 Escrow Payment Calculations